grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 - Use headings to divide content.

 ## Lists
+For a discussion about lists and tables, read the [Lists](https://developers.google.com/style/lists) page in the Google developer documentation style guide.
 ### Ordered lists

 Refer to the following guidelines when you write ordered lists.